 Nystagmus is a complex eye condition, characterised by involuntary movements of the eye.
 The eyes appear to wobble or flicker from side to side, up and down or round and round.
-Nystagmus is caused by abnormal functioning of the part of the brain which regulates eye movement and positioning.
+Congenital nystagmus simply means nystagmus which is apparent in the first few weeks or months of life.
+Acquired nystagmus can occur at any time.

 There are two main types of nystagmus, one which appears in the first weeks or months of life and is called congenital or infantile nystagmus and another which develops later in life which is called acquired nystagmus.
 There are many possible causes of both kinds of nystagmus.